imaxmelnyk/openai-scala/README.md

   }
 }
 ```
 Please note that this is just an example, and you can use any compatible monad and sttp backend with the OpenAI Scala Client.
+This example can be found [here](examples/cats-effect-http4s), more examples can be found in the [examples](examples) directory.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.